 Buying Rockfish at the Grocery Store

-Rockfish is also frequently sold whole or scaled and gutted.
+Rockfish also is frequently sold whole or scaled and gutted.
 You'll mostly find the whole rockfish in Asian markets.
 High-end Western markets are selling the whole fish with more frequency as more people discover the joy and ease of cooking them.

 Rockfish have an average shelf life of five to seven days.

 If you buy a whole rockfish, there are two preferred ways to prepare it: crispy-fry it in oil or steam it.
 Crispy-frying takes advantage of the rockfish's firmness while steaming highlights its delicate flavor.
 Both methods have been perfected by the Asian-American community, so look to these sources for inspiration.